haskus/haskus-manual/source/variant/setting_values.rst

 .. note::

-   For now the compiler **cannot use the type list to infer that the pattern-match is complete**.
+   For now the compiler **cannot use the variant value type list to infer that the pattern-match is complete**.
 Hence we need the wildcard match to avoid a warning.

 ------------------------------------------------------------------------------